m-breaux/hello_world/readme.txt

 no realy:
 hello_world!

-The first of many, "great things to look forward to!"
+This is the first of many, "great things to look forward to!"

 Starting classes on 5/4/21 @ SNHU for BSCS with concentration in software engineering.